yaricom/goNEAT/README.md

 * nodes #6, 7 are output nodes signaling what action should be applied to the system to balance pole at each simulation step, i.e. force direction to be applied.
 The applied force direction depends on relative strength of activations of both output neurons.
-If activation of first output neuron (6-th node) greater than activation of second neuron (7-th node) the positive force direction applied.
-Otherwise the negative force direction applied.
+If activation of first output neuron (6-th node) greater than activation of second neuron (7-th node) then the positive force direction applied.
+Otherwise, the negative force direction applied.

 The TEN genes is exactly number of links required to connect FIVE input sensor nodes with TWO output neuron nodes (5x2).